Gilmore Girls: Cancellation

-There was speculation during the seventh season that it would be the show's final year, as Graham and Bledel's contracts were both coming to an end.
+There was speculation during the seventh season that it would be the show's final year, as Graham's and Bledel's contracts were both coming to an end.
 As negotiations continued between the actresses and the network, Rosenthal planned a finale that "could serve as an ending or a beginning of a new chapter and a new season".
 Graham later said that by the end of the filming schedule "there was a 50/50 chance we'd be returning", and she requested that the finale provide "an opportunity to say goodbye" to the characters, in case of cancellation.
 Due to the uncertainty, the cast and crew did not have a final wrap party or an opportunity to say farewells.

-The CW initially considered bringing the show back for a shortened, 13-episode season but then decided against the idea.
+The CW initially considered bringing the show back for a shortened, 13-episode season, but decided against it.
 On May 3, 2007, shortly before the final episode aired, the network announced that the series would not be renewed.
-Graham explained that the possibility of returning fell through because "We were trying to find a way we [she and Bledel] could have a slightly easier schedule, and there was really no way to do that and still have it be Gilmore Girls."
+Graham said the possibility of returning fell through because "We were trying to find a way we [she and Bledel] could have a slightly easier schedule, and there was really no way to do that and still have it be Gilmore Girls."